Always bring helpers

 As a general rule, cold temperatures reduce resistance on a wire, so less energy is required to push electrons.
 Example of cold temperature resistance is the study of super conductivity and finding conditions and materials that offer zero resistance so electricity can be transmitted without loss caused by heat.

-Heat loss makes electricty more expensive because it consumes electric power to send power.
+Heat loss makes electricity more expensive because it consumes electric power to send power.
 A super conductive condition would let power plant transmit electricity to your house without consuming any energy ... like pushing a car uphill with barely a touch.

 Function of quantum mechanics